Duha-Alshamrani/FossilEye/README.md

-# 🦴 FossilEye
+# FossilEye

 I built this to see if a computer vision model could learn to tell different fossils apart just from images.
-Turns out it can — pretty well actually.

 The model detects and draws bounding boxes around fossils in images, and classifies them into one of 7 types.